-2.1 HCLIM structure and terminology
+2.1 HCLIM structureand, terminology and experiment setup

-- 5 HCLIM is a regional climate modelling system model based on the NWP model configuration and scripting system called HARMONIE-AROME, which is a part of the ALADIN-HIRLAM (see Table 1) NWP modelling system (Lindstedt et al., 2015; Bengtsson et al., 2017; Termonia et al., 2018).
-HARMONIE is a combination of ALADIN-HIRLAM is a limited area model based on the code that is shared with the global models IFS and ARPEGE.
+- 5 HCLIM is a regional climate model based on the NWP model configuration and scripting system called HARMONIE-AROME, which is a part of the ALADIN-HIRLAM (see Table 1) NWP modelling system (Lindstedt et al., 2015; Bengtsson et al., 2017; Termonia et al., 2018).
+ALADIN-HIRLAM is a limited area model based on the code that is shared with the global models IFS and ARPEGE.
 The ALADIN-HIRLAM model consists of four configurations, namely ALADIN, ALARO, AROME and HARMONIE-AROME (Table 1).
-HARMONIE - 10 refers both to the scripting system used for operational NWP applications within HIRLAM countries and the specific configuration of AROME described in Bengtsson et al. (2017).
-The only supported atmospheric physics package in the Currently the only officially supported configuration in the NWP HARMONIE system is AROME, hence the model configuration system is frequently referred to as HARMONIE-AROME.
+HARMONIE refers both to the scripting system used for operational NWP applications - 10 within HIRLAM countries and the specific configuration of AROME described in Bengtsson et al. (2017).
+Currently the only officially supported configuration in the NWP HARMONIE system is AROME, hence the system is frequently referred to as HARMONIE-AROME.
 This also distinguishes it from the AROME-France configuration used by Météo-France (Seity et al., 2011).
-Despite not being officially supported, the other two configurations, ALADIN and - 15 ALARO, are also available within the HARMONIE scripting system and together with HARMONIE-AROME is the basis used-model configuration form the basis for HCLIM development.
-AROME is The main focus of HCLIM development is HARMONIE-AROME because it is designed for convection permitting scales and is used with non-hydrostatic dynamics.
-Two other atmospheric physics packages are available within the ALADIN-HIRLAM system (and hence HCLIM), namely nonhydrostatic dynamics.
-ALADIN and ALARO (see Table 1).
-These are typically used with hydrostatic dynamics in HCLIM - 20 applications.
-In total, Since HCLIM includes three different atmospheric physics packages, making it configurations, it is necessary to specify which package is being configuration is used for a given application.
-Together with specifying the cycle used (cycle 38 in this paper), this results in the final terminology that is used in projects: HCLIM38-AROME, HCLIM38-ALADIN, or HCLIM38-ALARO.

-As seen above, HCLIM versions are called cycles to remain consistent with the NWP model configurations.
-The cycle

-- 25 numbering of model versions is inherited from ECMWF who are the first in the chain of model releases (e.g., Bauer et al., 2013).
+Despite not being officially supported, the other two configurations, ALADIN and ALARO, are also available within the HARMONIE scripting system and together with HARMONIE-AROME model configuration form the basis for - 15 HCLIM development.
+The main focus of basis for HCLIM development is HARMONIE-AROME because it is designed for convection permitting scales and is used with nonhydrostatic dynamics.
+ALADIN and ALARO are typically used with hydrostatic dynamics in HCLIM applications.
+Since HCLIM includes three different configurations, it is necessary to specify which configuration is used for a given application.
+Together with specifying the cycle used (cycle 38 in this paper), this results in the final terminology that is used in projects: HCLIM38-AROME, HCLIM38-ALADIN, or HCLIM38-ALARO. - As seen above, HCLIM versions are called cycles to remain consistent with the NWP model configurations.
+The cycle numbering of model versions is inherited from ECMWF who are the first in the chain of model releases (e.g., Bauer et al., 2013).
 There are 26 countries in Europe who base their operational NWP on the ALADIN-HIRLAM system, although with different configurations and flavours (e.g., Bengtsson et al., 2017; Termonia et al., 2018; Frogner et al., 2019).
-The HCLIM community strives to keep up with the NWP cycle releases, but due to the different time scales and applications of climate simulations, smaller development community and other various reasons there can be skipped cycles so gaps in cycles are expected in - 30 HCLIM terminology.
+The HCLIM community strives to keep up with the NWP cycle releases, but due to the different time scales and applications of climate - 25 simulations, smaller development community and other various reasons there can be skipped cycles so gaps in cycles are expected in HCLIM terminology.
 For example, the HCLIM release before cycle 38 that was described in detail was cycle 36 (Lindstedt et al., 2015), and the next target cycle is 43.